-- About Creating Oracle Label Security Policies When you create an Oracle Label Security policy, you must follow a set of general steps. - Step 1: Create the Label Security Policy Container The Oracle Label Security policy container is a storage place for the policy settings. - Step 2: Create Data Labels for the Label Security Policy After you create a policy container, you are ready to create data labels for each database table row. - Step 3: Authorize Users for the Label Security Policy Before users can have access to data that is protected by an Oracle Label Security policy, they must be authorized. - Step 4: Grant Privileges to Users and Trusted Stored Program Units You can grant privileges to users, such as READ so that users can read data protected an Oracle Label Security policy protects. - Step 5: Apply the Policy to a Database Table or Schema After you create grant authorizations and privileges to an Oracle Label Security policy, you can apply it to a database table or schema. - Step 6: Add Policy Labels to Table Rows You must add policy labels to table rows. - Step 7: (Optional) Configure Auditing You can audit Oracle Label Security policies by using the SA\USER\ADMIN P/L SQL package. - Using Enterprise Manager Cloud Control to Create an OLS Policy You can create Oracle Label Security policies in Oracle Enterprise Manager Cloud Control.
+- About Creating Oracle Label Security Policies When you create an Oracle Label Security policy, you must follow a set of general steps. - Step 1: Create the Label Security Policy Container The Oracle Label Security policy container is a storage place for the policy settings. - Step 2: Create Data Labels for the Label Security Policy After you create a policy container, you are ready to create data labels for each database table row. - Step 3: Authorize Users for the Label Security Policy Before users can have access to data that is protected by an Oracle Label Security policy, they must be authorized. - Step 4: Grant Privileges to Users and Trusted Stored Program Units You can grant privileges to users, such as READ so that users can read data protected an Oracle Label Security policy protects. - Step 5: Apply the Policy to a Database Table or Schema After you create grant authorizations and privileges to an Oracle Label Security policy, you can apply it to a database table or schema. - Step 6: Add Policy Labels to Table Rows You must add policy labels to table rows. - Step 7: (Optional) Configure Auditing You can audit Oracle Label Security policies by using the SA_USER_ADMIN P/L SQL package. - Using Oracle Label Security Policies and Oracle Flashback Data Archive Oracle Label Security policies do not automatically work with Oracle Flashback Data Archive (FDA). - Using Enterprise Manager Cloud Control to Create an OLS Policy You can create Oracle Label Security policies in Oracle Enterprise Manager Cloud Control.